COLORADO EMPLOYMENT DISCRIMINATION ATTORNEYS

 - Service Member Caregiver: Twenty-six workweeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member’s spouse, son, daughter, parent, or next of kin (military caregiver leave).

-If you believe an employer violated your employment rights, contact an Employment Discrimination Attorney at Bachus & Schanker, LLC today.
+If you believe an employer violated your employment rights in Colorado, contact an Employment Discrimination Attorney at Bachus & Schanker today.

 Sex Discrimination/Pregnancy Discrimination